Difference Between Swift Code and IBAN Number

 Swift Code is an international way to identify the bank account while doing any global transfers.
 It is one of the standard methods used by banks for doing transfers.

-It usually refers to the bank code, country code, location code, and branch code.
+It refers to the bank code, country code, location code, and branch code.
 It is also used to identify financial institutes globally.

 IBAN is an international numbering system that is used to identify an overseas bank account.
-It usually consists of country code followed by some number and then alphanumeric characters.
+It consists of country code followed by some number and then alphanumeric characters.

 It is a method to verify that transaction details are correct or not.
 It also helps to identify individual account which is involved in an international transaction.